AstroSynapseAI/asai-service/README.md

 yarn install
 ```

-Web client had CORS allowed to run alongised with the dockerised server.
-Run `yarn run dev` to run the web clinet on port 5173.
-If you need the front end to be serverd at the same port as the dockerised app service, you can run `yarn run docker` to build the front ned for runing in docker, now the forned is avaliable on por 8082.
+Web client has CORS allowed to run alongised with the dockerised server.
+Run `yarn run dev` to run the web clinet on port 5173 as usaul.
+If you need the front end to be serverd at the same port as the dockerised app service, you can run `yarn run docker` to build the front ned for runing in docker, now the frontend is avaliable on port 8082.

 ### API keys